mohdkatlesh/web-clinic/README.md

 # Online Consulting
-### After the user diagnose the condition, if he need to cosult a doctor for the condation or the sate, he just need to fill a form with the information and eamil or phone number, the data will be sent to the doctor by email and he will resopnse as soon as posible
+### After the user diagnose the condition, if he needs to consult a doctor for the condition or the state, he just needs to fill a form with the information and email or phone number
 ![email](/img/email.png)

+### the data will be sent to the doctor by email and he will response as soon as possible.